maurolepore/ropensci-review/README.md

 ## Outline

-* Who are you?
+* Who are you and me?
-* Who am I?
-* Why is this important?
+* How can this talk help you?
 * The way we communicate.
 * The way we build and review software.
+* Questions and comments
 * Takeaways.

 ## Who are you?